sagravela/jobs_hunting/README.md

 # Job Scraper App
 The Job Scraper App is a tool designed to connect to various job websites and retrieve job offer information to further analysis and consumption.
-The app leverages the *Scrapy* framework to efficiently scrape job listings.
+The app leverages the *Scrapy* framework to efficiently scrape job listings and save them to a PostgreSQL database to further consume data through SQL queries (for instance, filter and sort offers based on user requirements).

 ## Usage
 Help: